-Jeffrey B. Marcus is Vice President, General Auditor, of the Federal Reserve Bank of Chicago.
+Jeffrey B. Marcus is vice president and general auditor, of the Federal Reserve Bank of Chicago.
 Marcus assumed his present position on November 1, 2012.
 In this capacity, Marcus also represents the Bank as a member of the Conference of General Auditors.
 He serves as a liaison to the Bank’s Management Committee, Risk Policy Committee and Corporate Social Responsibility Council.

-Throughout his career, Marcus has actively contributed to System committees, particularly in the Financial Management and Procurement Communities.
-He represented the District on the AGFM/AS5 and Senior Procurement groups.
-He was Co-Chair of the Procure to Pay Business Steering Group and Co-leader of the Enrich strategy team.
+Throughout his career, Marcus has actively contributed to System committees, particularly in the financial management and procurement communities.
+He represented the District on the Advisory Group on Financial Management/Auditing Standard Five Steering Group and senior procurement group.
+He was co-chair of the Procure to Pay Business Steering Group and co-leader of the enrich strategy team.

 Marcus earned a B.S. degree in finance from Northern Illinois University and an M.B.A. with a concentration in finance from DePaul University.